jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 > Important: The code in this repository was written over multiple 'learning'
 > years by non-bioinformaticians.
 Quality will vary and may not be immediately
-> rer-unable or readable - if you encounter any issues please leave
+> re-runable or readable - if you encounter any issues please leave
 > an [issue](https://github.com/jfy133/Anthropoid_Calculus_Microbiome_Evolution/issues)
 > and we will endeavour to clarify.
 >
-> We have tried to auto replace all file paths to make it relative to this
+> We have tried to auto-replace all file paths to make it relative to this
 > repository.
 This may not have been perfect, so please check the path
 > begins with `../0{1,2,4}`.
 If it does not, let us know and we will fiz
 > this accordingly.